cosbey/linux-admin/System Configuration/Installing Software with Command Line Interface/README.md

 ## **Lab Objective:**

+>The Linux command "apt" (Advanced Package Tool) is a powerful package management tool used in Debian-based distributions, such as Ubuntu, to manage software packages.
+It allows users to search, install, upgrade, and remove software packages from their system.
+The "apt" command is part of the larger APT package management system, which includes other related commands like "apt-get" and "apt-cache."
+>
 In this lab activity, you’ll use the Advanced Package Tool (APT) and `sudo` to install and uninstall applications in a Linux Bash shell.

 While installing Linux applications can be a complex task, the APT package manager manages most of this complexity for you and allows you to quickly and reliably manage the applications in a Linux environment.